Learn more about Synaptec’s projects across a range of applications in the power grids, renewables and industrial sectors.

 Overhead line monitoring on rail networks with Deutsche Bahn

 Deutsche Bahn (DB) are a German railway company.
-As part of DB’s mindbox innovation program, Synaptec distributed sensor technology was deployed to locate and characterise impacts on overhead power lines.
+As part of DB’s mindbox innovation program, Synaptec Distributed Electrical Sensing (DES) technology was deployed to locate and characterise impacts on overhead power lines.
 This includes alarms for dangerously low conductor cables posing high ‘tear down’ risk from passing trains, and cookie loss.
 DB installed sensors in two locations to capture and distinguish types and magnitude of impacts, as well as location and direction of travel.
 Synthesis™ analytics were used to visualise data.

 Equipment installed: Synaptec Interrogator, Synthesis™ server and Photonic Strain Transducer | Communication protocol: IEC 61850 | Live in: 2020